FasterSoftwareDeveloper/Safino-Offline-Password-Saver-Android-Studio/README.md

 **Safino stores everything 100% offline**, giving you total privacy and control.

 It’s also a powerful open-source foundation for:
-- 🔧 Learning app development
+- 🔧 Learning Android development
 - ⚡ Publishing your own secure password manager
 - 💰 Selling a branded version